 Some power settings on your PC are designed to use less power from your battery to make it last longer.
 You can view and change settings to balance your PC the way you want to between higher performance and longer battery life.

 This tool deletes unnecessary or temporary files on your hard drive so that you can increase the amount of free storage space.

 For more information, see Deleting files using Disk Clean-up.

 If you feel comfortable using them, you can run advanced system tools such as Event Viewer, Optimise Drives and System Information.
 You can also view notifications about performance-related issues and what to do about them.
 Issues at the beginning of the list are impacting your PC more than issues listed further down.

 The Windows Experience Index provides a summary of your PC's capabilities.
 It shows you which parts of your PC are performing best and which might be slowing things down.
 For more information, see What is the Windows Experience Index?

 Using Task Manager, you can improve your PC's performance by preventing unnecessary applications from running automatically when Windows starts.

 Open Task Manager by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Task Manager in the search box, tapping or clicking Apps, and then tapping or clicking Task Manager.

 If you don't see any tabs, tap or click More details.

-Tap or click the name of the app you want to disable, and then tap or click Disable.
+Tap or click the name of the application you want to disable, then tap or click Disable.